Major in Japanese Language and Literature (1108)

 Minor in Japanese Language and Literature (1108)

-Required courses: six LJ courses numbered 240 and above, including LJ 303 and 304 and at least one course in literature.
+Required courses: six LJ courses numbered 212 and above, including LJ 212 and 303 and at least one course in literature.
+Students who place above LJ 212 and/or LJ 303 will replace those courses with other LJ courses 304 and above to total six courses for the minor.
 Up to four courses taken at Boston University’s program in Kyoto may count toward the minor.
 Students may include up to three transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from Boston University’s program in Kyoto) on the Charles River Campus.
 Internships taken through Boston University or other study abroad programs may not be credited toward minor concentrations offered by the department.
 A grade of C or higher is required in all courses taken toward the minor.

 Japanese Minor Sequence Chart